 Principal Component Analysis

-The final reduction method explored is Principal Component Analysis.
+The final reduction method explored was Principal Component Analysis.
 This method differs from the previous in that it doesn’t depend on a response to perform feature reduction.
-Instead it simply the “direction” along which the data is most varied.
-Subsequent components are found in the same manner with the added requirement that the direction of each new component much be orthogonal to the previous ones (on other words uncorrelated).
+Instead it simply selects the “direction” along which the data is most varied.
+Subsequent components are found in the same manner with the added requirement that the direction of each new component much be orthogonal to the previous ones (in other words uncorrelated).
 The result is a reduced set of independent features each blended from the original data set.
-The downside of PCA versus subset or shrinkage methods is reduced visibility into the original feature set.
+The downside of PCA compared to subset or shrinkage methods is reduced visibility into the original feature set.

 PCA.r performs the principal component analysis on the Psoriasis data set.
 As we are unable to compare the list of genes to that in the original paper the analysis how effectively the PCA based models predict the correct response.
 LOOCV validation was performed on models using the first 5, 10, 15 and 20 principal components fitted to a logistic regression model with the results displayed in Table 3.

-Figure 11: PVE
+Figure 7: PVE and Cumulative PVE

-Figure 12: Visualizations of PCs (Red are patients, Blue are control samples)
+Figure 8: Visualizations of PCs (Red are patients, Blue are control samples)